-- 17.2 The Cumulative Grade Point Average (CGPA), is calculated using the above formula considering the grades obtained in all the courses, in all the semesters up to that particular semester. - 17.3 CGPA required for classification of class after the successful completion of the program is shown in Table 3.
+- 17.2 To arrive at Cumulative Grade Point Average (CGPA), a similar formula is used considering the student's performance in all the courses taken, in all the semesters up to that particular semester. - 17.3 CGPA required for classification of class after the successful completion of the program is shown in Table 3.